 2 – Join the activities the hostel is offering

-Often hostels will organize tours and activities, it’s a great opportunity to socialize and meet other travelers.
+Often hostels will organize tours and activities, if you are traveling alone, it’s a great opportunity to socialize and meet other travelers.
 It can also be cheaper than going with a tour agency.

 3 – Do some research before booking